ngx-builders/ngx-bulma/projects/bulma-app/src/assets/docs/navbar/header-description.md

         - `navbar-link` a link as the sibling of a dropdown, with an arrow
         - `navbar-dropdown` the dropdown menu, which can include navbar items and dividers
           - `navbar-divider` a horizontal line to separate navbar items

-# Basic Navbar

-To get started quickly, here is what a complete basic navbar looks like: